ukff/kyma-environment-broker/docs/user/05-20-deprovisioning-kyma-environment.md

    }
    ```

-4. Check the operation status as described in the [Check operation status](05-30-operation-status.md) document.
+4. Check the operation status as described in the [Check Operation Status](05-30-operation-status.md) document.

 ## Subaccount Cleanup Job